 selectors: {

-// Map HubBox address parts to the CSS selectors of your form fields
+// Map HubBox address parts to CSS selectors for your form fields

 },